( This is version 2, minor updates for 2023 – see version history)

 - Model Development: conceptual models and simulation models for describing aspects of visualization processes (e.g., color perception, knowledge acquisition, collaborative decision making, etc.).

-- Mathematical Formalization: mathematical frameworks, quality metrics, theorems (i.e., mathematically-defined causal relations in VIS).
+- Mathematical Formalization: mathematical frameworks, quality metrics, theorems (i.e., mathematically-defined causal relations in visualization).

 Empirical research aims to contribute research methodologies or concrete results of assessments of a visualization / visual analytics contribution or its context of use.
 Topic of interest include:

-- Research Methodology: general methodologies for conducting VIS research, e.g., typology, grounded theory, empirical studies, design studies, task analysis, user engagement, qualitative and quantitative research, etc.
+- Research Methodology: general methodologies for conducting visualization research, e.g., typology, grounded theory, empirical studies, design studies, task analysis, user engagement, qualitative and quantitative research, etc.

 - Empirical Studies: controlled (e.g., typical laboratory experiments), semi-controlled (e.g., typical crowdsourcing studies), and uncontrolled studies (e.g., small group discussions, think aloud exercises, field observation, ethnographic studies, etc.), which may be in the forms of qualitative or quantitative *research and which may be further categorized according to their objectives as follows:

-- Empirical Studies for Evaluation: studies for assessing the effectiveness and usability of specific VIS techniques, tools, systems, and workflows, for collecting lessons learned from failures, and for establishing the best practice.
+- Empirical Studies for Evaluation: studies for assessing the effectiveness and usability of specific visualization techniques, tools, systems, and workflows, for collecting lessons learned from failures, and for establishing the best practice.

 - Empirical Studies for Observation, Data Acquisition, and Hypothesis Formulation: studies for observing phenomena in visualization processes, stimulating hypothesis formulation, and collecting data to inform computational models and quality metrics.